twoGiants/continuous-delivery/README.md

 Check-in after each incremental change or refactoring => at the very minimum once a day or several times a day.

+### Dependencies

+Keep a copy of external libraries (and images; added by me) locally or close to be able to reproduce the build.